cropgeeks/gridscore/docs/collecting-data.md

 ## Image tagging

 In addition to the features highlighted above, GridScore can prompt your mobile device to take a photo which will then be tagged with the germplasm/variety name and a timestamp to significantly reduce the amount of effort that has to go into organising your photographs later.

+## Video tagging

+Similar to image tagging, videos can be recorded and stored using the germplasm/variety name and timestamp.